ABOUT LUNA ROSSA

-This 37-member unit is by far the largest team and is divided into 5 units: naval architecture, structural engineering, mechanical engineering, computer engineering, aero- and hydrodynamic engineering.
-In addition to dedicating themselves to the design of the hulls, sails and all the custom design components, the team analyzes the data from the simulator and from the computers connected to the hull during training at sea.
-Thanks to the synchronized activity with the Sailing team and the Shore team, every day they study and design solutions that increase boat’s performance.
+As well as designing the hulls, sails and all the custom design components, the team analyses the data from the simulator and from the computers connected to the hull during sea training.
+In coordination with the Sailing team and the Shore team, they work every day to design solutions that increase the boat’s performance.

 11 team members will be competing on board the AC75: helmsman, mainsail trimmer, foil trimmer and the grinders.
 The team, with veterans and New Generation members, is composed of 21 men, included the coach.
 At sea they train with different types of boats, on ground they train on the simulator and in the gym.
 In addition to their specific boat roles, members have a specific role in coordination with the Shore team or the Design team to improve the performance of the boat.